1RB/Authworria/README.md

               console.log(e);
             });
 ```
-this snippet of code above is required to
+This line of code is essential for Firebase to authenticate users, and the '.signInWithPopup' will open a popup window prompting the user to sign in/up.
+We can also use a '.signInWithRedirect' to redirect visitors to a page where they would sign in from.

 <!--
 # TODO